JuzerShakir/ror_guide/README.md

 **Contributions are welcome.** 😀

-- ✅ Topics and questions that are not covered in these pages.
+- ✅ Topics or questions that are not covered in these pages.
-- ✅ Have a much better resource to an existing question or topic.
+- ✅ Have a much better link to a resource/ or resources to an existing question or topic.